YuZhao-Zhang/terraform-sso-okta-provisioning/README.md

 # terraform-sso-okta-provisioning

-## This is an example that shows hows to automate onboarding and off boarding OKTA SSO users in HCP Terraform and Terraform Enterprise.
+This example shows how to automate the onboarding and offboarding of OKTA SSO users in HCP Terraform and Terraform Enterprise.

 ### Instructions for Use